Prayer Support

 Please contact Rev. Cari at the Crossroads office if you would like some support for your prayer life.
 She would be glad to assist you first by engaging you in conversation about your current practice of prayer, and then by making a few gentle suggestions about different approaches you might try next.
 Prayer is a relationship with God which can undergo ups and downs like any other relationship.
 Please reach out if you are feeling lost or disconnected from God.

 During the seasons of Advent (preparing for Christmas) and Lent (preparing for Easter) we post daily Scripture texts for the use for the use of spiritual seekers.
-(Please see below for the Lent texts and how to use them.)
+At the start of a new calendar year, we also post a guide to a “Yearly Examen” so that participants can use the events of their own life to reflect on where God has led them in the year.
 For suggestions of texts at other times of the year, please be in touch with Rev. Cari.

 An Introduction to Centering Prayer